 We may require additional funding to meet our ongoing obligations and to pursue our business strategy, which may include the selective acquisition of businesses and technologies.
 In addition, we have incurred and we may incur certain obligations in the future.
-There can be no assurance that if we were to need additional funds to meet these obligations that our existing credit facility or additional financing arrangements would be available in amounts or on terms acceptable to us, if at all.
+There can be no assurance that, if we were to need additional funds to meet these obligations, additional financing arrangements would be available in amounts or on terms acceptable to us, if at all.
 Furthermore, if adequate additional funds are not available, we will be required to delay, reduce the scope of, or eliminate material parts of the implementation of our business strategy, including potential additional acquisitions or internally-developed businesses.